IBM/graph-db-insights/README.md

 ## 8. Analyze the results

 The notebook uses two use cases to demonstrate how to get insights from the orientDB like `the most mentioned movie` and the `clustering of the movies with IMDb rating greater than 7.` Each Insight has its own function in the notebook.
-Check the cell with core functions, there you will see both You can make a call to that function to get the results.Check the image shown below:
+Check the cell with core functions, you will see both the function for the same.
+You can make a call to that function to get the results.Check the image shown below:

 ![](doc/source/images/most_mentioned_notebook.png)

 OrientDB also provides an interactive dashboard orientDB studio for visualization of the graph and to view the results of the queries.
 You can run the queries in the browse section of the orientDB studio to get the desired insights or to create the node and Edges.
 The same two queries which the notebook uses i.e. `to get the most mentioned movie and the clustering of the movies with IMDb rating greater than 7` can be executed in the browse section of the OrientDB to analyze the results, check the screenshot of the orientdb Studio below for the same.
 The results of the query executed are in the form of table and JSON.
 But they can also be downloaded as CSV for further analysis.

+* run the Query to `cluster the movies with IMDb rating greater than 7` and view the results in table format.
 ![](doc/source/images/movie_rating.png)

+* run the Query for `most_mentioned` and view results in the form of the table.
 ![](doc/source/images/most_mentioned.png)

+* run the Query for `most_mentioned` and view the results in the json format.
 ![](doc/source/images/most_mentioned_json.png)